-This terrific example of a high-grown organic Ceylon tea hails from the Greenfield Estate in Sri Lanka's eastern Uva District, grown between 5,000 and 6,000 feet above sea level.
+This terrific example of a high-grown organic Ceylon tea hails from the Greenfield Estate in Sri Lanka's southeastern Uva District, grown between 5,000 and 6,000 feet above sea level.
 Fair Trade Certified, this organic black tea is composed of finely twisted leaves of uniform size and dark brown color.
 Its mahogany infusion represents the best of high-grown organic tea, with a complex flavor profile, light body and classic brisk character.

 Ingredients: organic Sri Lankan black tea

 Uva is a province landlocked in southern Sri Lanka, and is one of the most remote parts of the country due to its difficulty of access.
 The climate here imparts distinct tasting notes on the tea - the region is exposed to winds from the southeast and northwest, bringing gusts of dry air to the area.
 Because of how arduous it is to get to Uva, tea production here is relatively limited.
 Our Ceylon Black Tea comes from the Greenfield Estate, which is nestled among the hills on the southern edge of the Uva highlands (Thotulagala, Haputale) where the climate is cool and misty.
 Organic certified in 1997, the Greenfield Estate is currently fourth generation-owned.
 It has used its Fair Trade premiums to expand medical services and build a new cultural center, among many other initiatives.